rwb/c200/README.md

 <img src="/gfiles/fig1.png" width="750px">
 </p>

+* 2.3: now, let's look at the murders in Philadelphia for the year 2019:

 #### Practice Questions (no questions at the end of Chapter 1 so I'm making up a few)

 * The death penalty is morally wrong. (empirical or normative?)